krosmaker/krosmaker/assets.md

 1. Add a new layer.
 1. Set the paintbrush tool size to **9**.
 1. Using the selection tool, select the outlines of the minion image.
-1. Use `Edit > Stroke selection` to paint over the slection with the paintbrush tool.
+1. Use `Edit > Stroke selection` to paint over the section with the paintbrush tool.
 1. Add any necessary details with the paintbrush tool.
 1. Use `Filters > Blur > Gaussian blur` with default settings twice.
-1. Set layer opacity to around **0.3.**.
+1. Set layer opacity to around **0.3**.
 1. Make the minion image layer transparent.
 1. Add at least 2 new layers.
 1. Paint a few white **1** pixel dots with the pencil tool on each layer.
-   They will form the star constelation painted over the outline.
+   They will form the star constellation painted over the outline.
    Avoid placing dots over inner elements like eyes.
 1. Use `Filters > Light and shadow > Sparkle` on each layer with slightly different settings.
 Use a random spike angle.
 Adjust the flare intensity,